skip to primary navigation skip to content

 The main focus of the course is in the production of a 20,000 word dissertation, supervised by Institute staff.
 Many students treat this as a springboard towards a PhD degree.

-As part of the Open Days, there will be a general information for Geography postgraduates Q&A with Prof Charlotte Lemanski, Postgraduate Director at the Department of Geography, on Thursday 3 November at 12pm (GMT).
+As part of the Open Days, there will be a general information for Geography postgraduates Q&A with Prof Mia Gray, Postgraduate Director at the Department of Geography (date TBC).

-There will also be a programme specific Q&A with the acting programme director, Dr Gareth Rees.
+There will also be a programme specific Q&A with the programme director, Prof Gareth Rees.

 Further Information